Tame homomorphisms of polytopal rings: Introduction

-A homomorphism in $\Pol(k)$ is a homomorphism of two polytopal rings as $k$-algebras that preserves the grading.
-Such a homomorphism has to also preserve the binomial relationships among the generators.
-It follows that $\Hom(k[P], k[Q])$, the set of all graded homomorphism between the two polytopal rings, is the zero set of a system of polynomials, and hence gives rise to a Zariski closed set in the space of matrices $M_{mn}(k)$, where $m=\#L(Q)$ and $n=\#L(P)$, which we call the \emph{Hom-variety}.
-We wish to be able to describe the structure of this set and the tameness conjecture, explained next, is a geometric description of the Hom-variety.
+A homomorphism in $\Pol(k)$ is a homomorphism of two polytopal rings as $k$-algebras preserving the grading.
+Such a homomorphism also has to preserve the binomial relationships among the generators.
+Therefore, $\Hom(k[P], k[Q])$, which is the set of all graded homomorphism between the two polytopal rings, is the zero set of a system of polynomials.
+Hence $\Hom(k[P], k[Q])$ gives rise to a Zariski closed set in the space of matrices $M_{mn}(k)$, where $m=\#L(Q)$ and $n=\#L(P)$, called the \emph{Hom-variety}.
+We are aiming to describe the structure of the Hom-variety.
+The tameness conjecture is a geometric description of this set.

-A tame homomorphism is a graded k-algebra homomorphism that can be obtained by a composition of four standard homomorphisms, called polytope changes, homothetic blow-ups, Minkowski sums, and free extensions.
-Assume $f: k[P]\rightarrow k[Q]$ is a graded homomorphism and $P,Q\subset \mathbb{R}^{n}$ are lattice polytopes.
+A tame homomorphism is a graded k-algebra homomorphism which can be obtained by a composition of four standard homomorphisms: polytope changes, homothetic blow-ups, Minkowski sums, and free extensions.